 Associate's Degree in Fashion Design

-The ultimate career for social butterflies, this job mixes improving your artistic skill and the desire to make people look and feel their best.
+A perfect career for social butterflies, this job mixes improving your artistic skill and the desire to make people look and feel their best.
 Make a statement every season with unique clothing, or excel in the practical fields of fashion marketing and design.
 An associate's degree in fashion design can give you business skills and a knowledge of fashion trends and topics.

 - Career focus: Fashion designer

 - Ideal skills: Interpersonal, artistic, networking